Naty-S/anchor-escrow/README.md

 2. Escrow checks
    1. The tokens sent (`a`) are the correct ones
    2. The amount is the correct one
-3. If all is right then it will send `b` tokens to A and the `a` tokens from the vault to B
+3. If all is right then it will send `b` tokens to A (from B's ATA to A's ATA) and the `a` tokens from the vault to B's ATA

 ## Concepts